 When you’ve been living with a mental health issue for a long time, you get to know the thoughts, feelings, physical sensations and behaviours that are ‘signs’ of a need to boost your self-care strategies or seek extra support.
 You probably have a good understanding of how you feel on a daily basis, and a doctor or counsellor may have taught you useful strategies for managing hard periods in your life.

-During bushfire events and recovery, you might notice familiar symptoms more often than usual, or brand new symptoms.
+During disaster events and recovery, you might notice familiar symptoms more often than usual, or brand new symptoms.
 Your ‘baseline’ can be quite different from someone else’s, so it’s important to be aware of changes that could mean you need more support than usual, including:

 - Feelings of anxiety, depression or distress that don’t go away, even after using your usual coping techniques